-The Chancellor concurs in the recommendation of the Executive Vice Chancellor for Academic Affairs and the institutional president that the U. T. System Board of Regents approve the creation of a) a School of Social Work, and b) a stand-alone School of Nursing outside the College of Health Affairs at U. T. Rio Grande Valley.
+The Board granted approval to create a) a School of Social Work, and b) a standalone School of Nursing outside the College of Health Affairs at The University of Texas Rio Grande Valley.

 Currently, the Department of Social Work is part of the College of Health Affairs and offers programs leading to a Bachelor of Social Work and a Master of Science in Social Work.
 The mission of the Department of Social Work is based on a commitment to prepare generalists and advanced professional social workers to meet the needs of a binational and multicultural community.
 The current educational emphasis is on social work practice with Latinas/Latinos considering multicultural competence, ethical practice, knowledge building, and social services that promote social and economic justice.
 As research and interprofessional opportunities increase, the challenge to improve social, mental health, systemic health, and ethical understanding of the unique culture of the community will also increase.
 A particular strength of U. T. Rio Grande Valley is the bicultural exposure for students, researchers, and educators, thus creating a prime location for future premier research, research funding, and knowledge application.